easartem/CS50/project/README.md

 3. The admin interface
 The admin interface access is limited to the studio staff.
-This
+This interface allows the user to manage the showcase site parameters as well as the artist planning and bookings.
+Thus, we have the following features :
 - **Homepage**: A welcoming page with information about the studio.
 - **About**: Detailed information about the studio and its artists.
 - **Services**: Information on the various tattoo services offered.